ssaring/sportstracker/sportstracker/docs/README.txt

 It's also possible to view HRM exercise files (downloaded with the Polar Software for Windows).

+Users of heartrate monitors with an integrated GPS receiver (e.g. the Garmin Edge series) can also view the track of the recorded exercise in an inter- active map viewer component.

 SportsTracker itself is not able to download the exercise files from the heartrate monitor.
 You need to use one of these tools for it: